Technical Test Analyst - IT-Online

 - You enjoy complicated numerical calculations.

-- You will need to help solve the complex testing issues they face.
+- You will need to help solve the complex testing issues we face.

-- You will need to help solve the small testing issues they face.
+- You will need to help solve the small testing issues we face.

 - You will need to deal with a wide range of people often under severe stress.